joshajohnson/Hub16/README.md

 * [Firmware Flashing Instructions](Documents/firmware-install.md)
 * [Enclosure Manufacturing](Documents/enclosure-manufacturing.md)

-### Errata
+### Errata / Changelog
-* Some rotary encoders output flipped signals (clockwise instead of counterclockwise), if after assembly your encoders appear to be sending the wrong signals, comment in line 84 in [config.h](Firmware/hub16/config.h), or alter the setting in your [software](Software).
+* Boards purchased between June 12 and June 22 2020 will not go into the bootloader upon resting from software.
+Workaround: reset board with physical reset button under board.
+Fix: reflash the bootloader following [these instructions](Documents/firmware-install.md).

+* Firmware builds prior to 27th June do not continually send characters when the encoders are depressed.
+Update to the latest firmware to resolve.
 * Firmware builds prior to 9th June have issues with the bottom right key `p` not functioning correctly.
 Update to the latest firmware to resolve.

+* Some rotary encoders output flipped signals (clockwise instead of counterclockwise), if after assembly your encoders appear to be sending the wrong signals, comment in line 84 in [config.h](Firmware/hub16/config.h), or alter the setting in your [software](Software).

 * Long USB cables (> 2m) may not work with the keyboard.
 If the keyboard is not detected, or power cycles (can often be seen by LEDs flashing on and off), please try a shorter cable.